nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - April 26, 2024 : Changed the auto zoom behavior on Nyquist plot, it can be disabled.
    - April 25, 2024 : Added a Nelder-Mead optimization method.
 Changed the weighting factor for the minimization process to 1/abs(Z).
 Configuration and XML project files have new entries therefore old projects files cannot be read with this version and later.
 Release 5.1.79.
    - April 6, 2024 : Dynamically enable or disable options in the menus.
 Release 5.1.78.
    - April 4, 2024 : More cosmetics.
 Release 5.1.77.
    - April 2, 2024 : Cosmetics.
 Release 5.1.76.